trevormaggs/ImageMetadata/README.md

 Currently, the focus is exclusively on **Exif metadata** parsing, providing reliable access to detailed camera and image capture information embedded within images.

+**No external libraries** are used at this stage, the entire implementation is built from the ground up using standard Java 8.

 In future development phases, support will be expanded to include other metadata formats and standards commonly used in imaging workflows, such as XMP, IPTC, and proprietary vendor metadata.

 ## Key Features